evamh/ACNH-NPC-Generator/README.md

 <img src="https://git.arts.ac.uk/storage/user/650/files/4eb414c6-9425-41ec-a804-e8decf060198" width="45%">

 Despite the compressed latent vector, the reconstructed images still keep the outline of the animal and are more defined than the simplest autoencoder.
 They are definitely 'grainier' in appearance than the first convolutional autoencoder, and it is more difficult to make out the features of the animal.

 ![convolutional autoencoder 2 results](https://git.arts.ac.uk/storage/user/650/files/3a5bdec2-418e-4da7-8bbb-9470c74b6ca3)

 That being said, I was pleasantly surprised with the performance of this autoencoder.
-Given the compressed latent vector, the model was still able to reconstruct the original image to a rather large extent.
+Given the compressed latent vector, the model was still able to reconstruct a defined image that reflected the original image to a considerable extent.

 ### Variational autoencoder

 Finally, I built a variational autoencoder to use on this dataset.
 Again, I followed the tutorial and also drew from the week 4 notebook 'ConvolutionalVAE'.

-Initilly, the dataset didn't work with this model due to its shape.
-With help from ChatGPT, I was able to get the data flattened down to a (None, 1024000) representation that worked with the autoencoder.
+Initially, the dataset didn't work with this model due to its shape.
+With help from ChatGPT, I was able to tailor the model and get the data flattened down to a (None, 1024000) representation that worked with the autoencoder.

 <img src="https://git.arts.ac.uk/storage/user/650/files/84b3fa22-2c05-4cd5-b4eb-b5e948101af2" width="45%">